PT | EN

 GI is the traditional form of Jiu-Jitsu.
 The kimono is part of combat — you use the grips on the fabric to control, sweep and submit your opponent.
 The pace is more technical and deliberate, and the leverage principles are at their purest.
 It's the best entry point for beginners.

-Without the kimono, the game gets faster and more physical.
-Fabric grips disappear — you work with clinch, wrist control and neck ties.
-It's closer to MMA grappling and develops a solid athletic base.
+No-Gi is grappling at its most dynamic.
+Without the kimono, the game gets faster and more physical — you work with clinch, wrist control and neck ties.
+This style of submission grappling is the closest to MMA and develops a solid athletic base.
 Practised with shorts and rash guard.

 Open Mat